datapane/datapane/docs/docs/tutorials/apps/parameters-and-forms/index.md

----
-description: >-
+# Parameters and Forms

 Apps can be parameterised, allowing them to dynamically generate reports through web forms or the API.
----

-# Parameters and Forms

 ## Overview